 - The character Ruadan from Merlin does one of these when his daughter approaches him from behind in the middle of a forest.
 He uses magic to make a torch flicker and then appears at her side.

-- In Doctor Who, the Weeping Angels have a variant of this; they turn into statues and can't move when they're being watched, but can move incredibly fast when they're not.
+- The Weeping Angels have a variant of this; they turn into statues and can't move when they're being watched, but can move incredibly fast when they're not.
 In practice, this means that if anyone so much as blinks, or the lights flicker (which the Angels can cause), they can advance, and encounters with them usually take the form of the protagonists being forced slowly backward as the Angels Flash Step forward whenever there's a second of darkness.

 - The episode "A Town Called Mercy" has a cyborg gunslinger who can teleport, and normally uses it to advance quickly without breaking his Ominous Walk.